 All other channel access functions at the STA shall treat the medium as busy until the expiry of the TXNAV timer.

-A frame exchange may be a group addressed frame, a frame transmitted with No Ack policy (for which there is no expected acknowledgment), or an individually addressed frame followed by a correctly received ACK frame transmitted by a STA (either a non-AP STA or an AP), a VHT NDP Announcement(#4921) followed by a VHT NDP and followed by a correctly received VHT Compressed Beamforming frame, or a Beamforming Report Poll frame followed by a correctly received VHT Compressed Beamforming frame.
+A frame exchange may be

+a frame not requiring acknowledgement (such as a group addressed frame or a frame transmitted with No Ack policy) or an A-MPDU containing only such frames, or

+a frame requiring acknowledgement (such as an individually-addressed frame transmitted with Normal Ack policy) or an A-MPDU containing at least one such frame, followed after SIFS by a corresponding acknowledgement frame, or

+either

+a VHT NDP Announcement(#4921) frame followed after SIFS by a VHT NDP, or

+a Beamforming Report Poll frame

+followed after SIFS by a PPDU containing one or more VHT Compressed Beamforming frames.

 Note that, as for an EDCA TXOP, a multiple frame transmission is granted to an EDCAF, not to a STA, so that the multiple frame transmission is permitted only for the transmission of a frame of the same AC as the frame that was granted the EDCA TXOP, unless the EDCA TXOP obtained is used by an AP for a PSMP sequence or an MU(#4668) transmission.